Reformation is all about closer obedience to God’s will.

 Rev Kenneth Stewart is the Minister of the Glasgow congregation of the Reformed Presbyterian Church of Scotland.
 He is the Chairman of the Trust.

-Rev Maurice Roberts retired recently as Minister of the Inverness congregation of the Free Church of Scotland (Continuing), and joined as a trustee in 2013.
+Rev Murdo Angus Macleod is the Minister of the Snizort congregation of the Free Church of Scotland (Continuing).

-Rev David Campbell is the Minister of the Edinburgh congregation of the Free Presbyterian Church of Scotland, and joined as a trustee in 2014.
+Rev David Campbell is the Minister of the Edinburgh congregation of the Free Presbyterian Church of Scotland.

-Matthew Vogan is the General Manager for Reformation Scotland Trust, and has worked for the Trust since February 2015.
+Matthew Vogan is the General Manager for Reformation Scotland Trust.